HEDGEHOG OWNER'S CHECK LIST

 - Dry Food of a good quality and no artificial preservatives

 - LIVE Insects mealworms, wax worms and young crickets are suitable.
-Always live, never freeze-dried.
+Never freeze-dried.
+Never yard-caught.

 While a temperature range of 72°F - 85°F is well tolerated,